A Novel by Charles Soule

 Light of the Jedi is split into three acts: Act one is a high-paced disaster of sorts, where every page makes you eager for the next to see what’s happening.
 Act two is the appearance of the Nihil (this book’s chief antagonists) and them trying to lay-low after a series of unfortunate events make them enemy numero uno for the Republic, and finally act 3 is all of the crazy action that you would expect from any Star Wars finale.
 My favorite part of the book was definitely part 2, there is a section that reads like an old-west stagecoach chase that was great – for fans of westerns, this may be an unlikely pick for you as well.

 Perhaps my only real issue with this book is that it suffers from not focusing on one character for most of the book.
-The first 100 or so pages are entirely about the hyperspace disaster and jump from person to person, many of which immediately die.
+The first 100 or so pages are entirely about the hyperspace disaster and jumps from person to person, many of which immediately die.
 This made it hard for me to really process character names and gauge significance of certain characters.
 Its almost written like a series of vignettes at first – which makes the action VERY fast paced, but I would have liked focus to settle on somebody fairly quickly.
 Act 2 is where it finally slows down and gains the ability to breathe.
 This isn’t to say that I hated act 1, but I always wince when I realize I’m about to have to start taking notes on characters and such due to the rapid-fire introductions.
 I’m looking at you Game of Thrones or Legend of the Galactic Heroes.

 This was a very good book, and a solid introduction to the High Republic era.
 The only other thing that I’ve read by Charles Soule was the recent Darth Vader comic from Marvel, and I felt that it was a great story that really filled in the blanks between Anakin Skywalker and his Sith incarnation.
 I see that he’s mostly known as a comic and short story writer, so I was surprised he was tasked with the very first book in this series.
 I am eagerly awaiting the second part of this “main story” which appears to be out now, but I’m way behind on other things I want to read.
 Until then, I have a steady stream of other High Republic content to keep me busy, so that’s good!
 I’d definitely recommend this, it’s a great entry into the Star Wars mythos.